Current Students - Life in the UK

 Shops

 There are several shops within walking distance of the University and on close-by public transport links, including supermarkets Tesco, Asda, Lidl and Aldi.
-These shops sell many homeware items together with food, toiletries and clothing.
+These shops sell a wide range of homeware items, as well as food, toiletries, and clothing.

-There is a retail park close to the University calledÌý which offers a range of high street stores such as Boots and Marks & Spencer, as well as a cinema and various restaurants.
-There is a wider variety of shops in Edinburgh’s city centre, ranging from small independent shops through to large chain stores.
+There is a retail park close to the University called , which offers a range of high street stores including Boots and Marks & Spencer, as well as a cinema and various restaurants.
+There is a wider variety of shops in Edinburgh’s city centre, ranging from small independent shops to large chain stores.

-Many shops, bars and entertainment venues offer a discount to full-time students.
-You will have to show your student card to claim any discounts that are on offer.
+Many shops, bars, and entertainment venues offer discounts to full-time students.
+You will need to show your student card to claim any discounts available.

 Post Office